Automate to innovate: meet the demands of tomorrow's regulations today

 The negative outcome is the workload for the teams dealing with ACH is about to increase substantially.
 It will be necessary to do the steps involving processing the return file a second time per day in a much-compressed timeframe.
 How are smaller organizations going to do double the work without doubling their staff?

 SMA Technologies has an embedded presence in the credit union and banking space, and our clients reached out to us to help meet the new demands without over-burdening their data-processing teams responsible for ACH.
 Our consultants worked with clients to streamline their existing ACH automation and configure the workflows and scheduling necessary to help them accelerate their internal processes to meet the time constraints the new rules imposed.
 Other than the manual processing of exceptions, where an account number or name is incorrect, our clients were able to automate almost every process required to stay in compliance.

 By and large, our clients did not have to add headcount to meet the increase in workload incurred by the rule changes.
 This is one of the things OpCon does best; creating automation solutions for clients that enable their team to handle bigger workloads without increasing their work hours.

 While this is one example of using automation to help clients comply with new regulations, it certainly won’t be the last.
 The rules will be changed again in the future, and they typically result in more complexity, not less.
 Organizations shouldn’t delay their efforts to modernize, because in the end that almost always results in unnecessary stress and expensive solutions.

 The way forward is to prepare your organization to meet future changes by automating as much as possible now.
 This lays the foundation to quickly adapt to changes not just in the regulatory environment, but in the business world as well.

-If you would like to have a conversation with an automation expert about using automation to help your organization optimize business processes to make it easier to meet regulatory requirements, SMA Technologies would love to help you.
+If you would like to have a conversation with an automation expert about the benefits of financial automation and using automation to help your organization optimize business processes to make it easier to meet regulatory requirements, SMA Technologies would love to help you.

 About the author: